abugher/os-deployment/README.md

 * Reorder these bullet points coherently.
 * Avoid prompting for sudo password a second time when bringing down networking.
 (Maybe keep sudo active in a loop.
 Maybe keep a root process alive and signal it when ready to bring down networking.)
+* mkvmnet should probably be a function within the mkvm script.
+(Deduplicate some code.)
 * Implement enough virtual networking to test interoperability of VMs similar to production hosts.
 * Try to use the same subnet for VMs as the LAN uses.
 (Requires NAT and some points below.)
 * Plan a dedicated user to run ansible deployments to test VMs (but not the test VMs themselves).